 Practical Experience As A Student

 Do you write poetry or short stories?
-You can publish your work in SMWC’s literary magazine, Aurora.
+You can publish your creative writing work in SMWC’s literary magazine, Aurora.
 You can make your mark in College events such as:

 - Performing in the Harvest Lights and Primavera literary reading events.